 Amedisys Names Scott Ginn Acting Chief Operating Officer

-/EIN News/ -- BATON ROUGE, La., Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Amedisys, Inc. (NASDAQ: AMED), a leading provider of home health, hospice, personal care and high-acuity care, names Scott Ginn, Executive Vice President and Chief Financial Officer, its Acting Chief Operating Officer, effective immediately.
+BATON ROUGE, La., Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Amedisys, Inc. AMED, a leading provider of home health, hospice, personal care and high-acuity care, names Scott Ginn, Executive Vice President and Chief Financial Officer, its Acting Chief Operating Officer, effective immediately.

 "I am delighted to have Scott Ginn serving as a trusted partner in this critical role on our leadership team," stated Paul Kusserow, Chairman and CEO of Amedisys.
 "Scott is well respected within Amedisys and the industry and this appointment will generate enormous enthusiasm.
 I am fully confident that his intimate knowledge of both Amedisys' finance and operations will enable us to deliver strong results and continue to provide the industry's best care to our people and our patients."